AdobeDocs/experience-manager-cloud-service.en/help/assets/dynamic-media/batch-set-presets-dm.md

 ## Editing a batch set preset {#edit-bsp}

 You can edit an existing batch set preset that you have created.
-You can change any of the string groups you created for the asset naming convention or sequence order.
+You can change any of the expression groups you created for the asset naming convention or sequence order.
 If needed, you can also update the destination folder and set naming conventions.

 You cannot, however, change the preset's name or preset type (Image Set or Spin Set).
 If it becomes necessary to change a preset's name, you can simply copy the existing preset and specify a new name.
-See [Copying a batch set preset.](#copy-bsp)
+See [Copying a batch set preset](#copy-bsp).

-If the batch set preset was already applied to one or more folders before you edited it, the updated preset is re-applied when you *reprocess* assets in the folder.
+If you edit a batch set preset that was previously applied to a folder, the newly edited preset gets applied only to new assets that are uploaded to the folder.

+If you want the newly edited preset to be re-applied to the existing assets in the folder, you must reprocess the folder.
 See [Reprocessing assets in a folder](/help/assets/dynamic-media/about-image-video-profiles.md#reprocessing-assets).
+In this way, the existing assets would now qualify to be part of an image set or spin set and be added.
+Furthermore, the existing assets that were already included in the image set or spin set, based on the previous batch set preset that was used, do not get removed (assuming they no longer qualify based on the newly edited preset) and will show as-is.

 **To edit a batch set preset:**